9 Cold Calling Objections and How to Respond for More Sales

 What’s important to remember here is that when someone is busy, they haven’t rejected you.
 They haven’t heard your pitch - so don’t rule them out yet!

-This next cold calling objection and response is industry-specific for SaaS sales, but the underlying objection ‘we don’t need it’ can be applied across the board.
+This next cold call objection and response are industry-specific for SaaS sales, but the underlying objection, ‘We don’t need it,’ can be applied across the board.

 Ivana tells us that she sometimes hears ‘We only do inbound lead generation so a tool like this wouldn’t work for us, we don’t need it.
 We don’t do outbound.’